 “We were at a festival in 2016 and they were playing soul music and it was rubbish – it was cheesy, and we could tell people wanted something a bit different.

 “We got our knowledge of Soul music through Lewis’s dad who got us into it and was a Northern Soul Dj and went to the casino himself back in his day.
 Our first night DJ’ing was a compilation of Northern Soul songs and records we borrowed off of Lewis’s dad”

-“We don’t mind if people come in flairs, dressed as 70’s, we love that, but we don’t want people to think it’s a nostalgic event.
+“We don’t mind if people come in flairs, dressed like the people of the ’70s, we love that, but we don’t want people to think it’s a nostalgic event.
 We want people to come to our nights and approach it like a techno night or a house party.
 We also do see some of the original dance moves which is nice.”

 This just one of the ways in which the Deptford Northern Soul Club still keep hold of the core elements that make the Northern Soul scene such as the exchanging of patches and records which can attract Northern Soul fans both old and new.